Free, Fun Things to Do on the Weekend

 - Go to a library (or browse the Kindle or Amazon Prime Lending Library) to check out interesting books.

 - Get into the DIY spirit by cutting up old clothes and turning scraps into costumes or crafts items.

-- The web opened up a world of interesting topics - learn about fascinating topics like Roman history or world religions.
+- Browse the web to learn about fascinating topics like Roman history or world religions.